Damages, knowledge

 Is there an exclusion of consequential damages?

-Frequency/market practice: While it is somewhat common to expressly exclude consequential damages, most agreements remain silent on the issue, particularly if the transaction uses representations and warranties insurance.
+Frequency/market practice: While it used to be somewhat common to expressly exclude consequential damages, most agreements remain silent on the issue, particularly if the transaction uses RWI.

 Are provisions that there is no liability if the buyer has knowledge common, or does buyer knowledge have no effect?

 Frequency/market practice: Rarely.
 It is not common to include such so-called 'anti-sandbagging' provisions (although it is more common for agreements to include "pro-sandbagging" provisions that allow liability if the buyer has knowledge).
 The majority of the time, however, agreements are silent on this point.
-Claims under a representations and warranties policy for matters of which the buyer had prior knowledge are likely to be excluded from coverage.
-In a 2022 case, Arwood v AW Site Services LLC, the Delaware Chancery Court affirmed that Delaware is a pro-sandbagging state, holding that unless the parties specifically preclude sandbagging in the agreement, the default Delaware position is that the buyer is entitled to indemnification for breaches of the seller’s representations and warranties even if the buyer knew pre-closing that the representations were not true.
+Claims under a RWI policy for matters of which the buyer had prior knowledge are likely to be excluded from coverage.
+In a 2025 case, In re Dura Medic Holdings, Inc. Consolidated Litigation, Arwood v AW Site Services LLC, the Delaware Chancery Court once again reaffirmed that Delaware is a pro-sandbagging state, holding that unless the parties specifically preclude sandbagging in the agreement, the default Delaware position is that the buyer is entitled to indemnification for breaches of the seller’s representations and warranties even if the buyer knew pre-closing that the representations were not true.